vaut/WZmodWave/README.md

 - Enemies don't make any difference between a structure or a droid.
 You could use cheap  structures to distract them, and get some time
 - Enemy's droid templates do vary with time, but do not depend on your templates.
 Try to find more effective propulsion/body combinations.
-- Enemy only has Bombards and Mortars, no Howitzers, nor Ground Shakers.
+- Enemy doesn't have Sensors units, but has artillery and sensor towers.
 - In about an hour of game, number of enemies will start growing huge.
 You should try to win before that time mark.
+- You can delay next landing by leaving some enemy units alive for some time.
+This doesn't include VTOL, AA guns, and fortifications.
 - Don't forget to add more structures, as your limits increase.
 - About a half of enemy units will have fragile propulsion, so use heavy artillery to your advantage.